-JFON-NE also serves as one of the leaders of the Immigration Legal Services Visioning Task Force, which continues work to ensure that the Nebraska Immigration Legal Assistance

-Hotline (NILAH), housed at Legal Aid of Nebraska, provides unrepresented, low-income immigrants better access to quality immigration legal services through referrals to participating non-profit immigration legal service providers (ILSPs).
+JFON-NE also serves as one of the leaders of the Immigration Legal Services Visioning Task Force, which continues work to ensure that the Nebraska Immigration Legal Assistance Hotline (NILAH), housed at Legal Aid of Nebraska, provides unrepresented, low-income immigrants better access to quality immigration legal services through referrals to participating non-profit immigration legal service providers (ILSPs).
 In addition to JFON, the NILAH participating ILSPS include: Catholic Charities, Lutheran Family Services, the Center for Legal Immigration Assistance, and Women's Center for Advancement.

-- Project, which aims to reduce the number of unrepresented immigrants who are detained while in immigration removal proceedings.
+- JFON-NE has also been instrumental in the implementation of the Pro Bono Detainee Project, which aims to reduce the number of unrepresented immigrants who are detained while in immigration removal proceedings.
 JFON-NE solicits and provides training for private attorneys interested in volunteering to represent a detained immigrant in removal proceedings, organizes outreach / presentations to individuals currently detained, screens applications for assistance from detained individuals, and ultimately refers detained individual's cases to a volunteer attorney. - Similarly, JFON-NE has also played a major role and is currently facilitating the Juvenile Attorney of the Day Project in the Omaha Immigration Court to provide pro bono limited representation for unaccompanied juveniles currently placed in immigration removal proceedings.
 The Juvenile Attorney of the Day Project allows a volunteer attorney to enter their appearance for all unrepresented juveniles appearing in Omaha Immigration Court on a given day, provide an assessment of the juveniles cases and legal advice on possible forms of immigration relief available to the particular juveniles, and ultimately represent the juveniles at their immigration hearings that day and provide advice on how to proceed with their cases.
 The volunteer attorneys are encouraged to continue pro bono representation of juvenile cases if possible; however, at the end of the day, the volunteer attorney is allowed to withdraw from representation by the Immigration Judge.
 The ability to provide limited scope representation has increased willingness and ability of many private attorneys to participate in the Juvenile Attorney of the Day project.
 In addition to organizing the project, JFON-NE is continually recruiting attorneys to volunteer at the Juvenile Attorney of the Day and recently conducted a CLE train 21 members of the private bar on issues relating to representing unaccompanied juveniles. - JFON-NE is also working with community leaders in South Sioux City, Crete, Lexington, and Grand Island to assess the needs for immigration legal services in these rural communities.
 JFON-NE is currently participating in an innovative collaboration that promotes manageable, responsible and community-led growth in immigration legal services throughout rural Nebraska.
 The "Rural Inclusion: Fostering Engaged and Welcoming Communities," is a collaborative effort to build capacity in rural communities for inclusiveness of under-represented community members in decision-making in community-based organizations.
 Collaborators include Nebraska Appleseed, Heartland Workers Center, Center for Rural Affairs, and Centro Hispano of Columbus.
 JFON-NE is working with existing community-based organizations (whenever available) or with local community members, establishing local connections and identifying resources to build more capacity for immigration legal services where there are few or none available. - 4.
 To what extent does the program follow-up with SRLs to make sure that their cases are moving through the system?

-JFON-NE does not currently measure outcomes for SRLs formally; however, through the monitor how the minor SRLs are progressing in their immigration case by continued presence at their hearings.
+JFON-NE does not currently measure outcomes for SRLs formally; however, through the Juvenile Attorney of the Day program in the Omaha Immigration Court, we have been able to monitor how the minor SRLs are progressing in their immigration case by continued presence at their hearings.